|

 Potatoes also make poor companion plants for watermelon.

-Aphids are attracted to potatoes.
-Unfortunately, many aphid species will attack the vines of the watermelon, so it’s best to keep these two plants growing away from one another.
+Aphids are attracted to potatoes, and many aphid species will attack the vines of the watermelon, so it’s best to keep these two plants growing away from one another.

-A pile of fresh white potatoes against a bright white background. he image is meant identify watermelon companion plants..
+A pile of fresh white potatoes The image is meant identify watermelon companion plants.

 Sunflowers

 Related: Learn how to grow sunflowers!
-Although sunflowers make poor companions for watermelons, they are a must-have in the garden.
+Although sunflowers make poor watermelon companions, they are a must-have in the garden.

 A beautiful sunflower plant against a bright white background.